All Episodes

 Time Text

-Oh, yes, my friends, they've been so eager for this broadcast hour to begin.
+I've been so eager for this broadcast hour to begin.

-Here at the Excellence in Broadcasting Network.
+Greetings and welcome back, Rush Schlimbaugh, America's real anchor man here at the Excellence in Broadcasting Network.

-Okay, so let's uh take the music down.
+Okay, so let's take the music down.

 I'm having a shout over today.

-I we uh let's review what we've got here.
+Let's review what we've got here.

 We went back in time.

-They say let's cut taxes.
+They say, let's cut taxes.

 In June of 2005, Charlie Wrangell said the Iraq war is the biggest fraud ever committed on the people of this country.

-And these guys dare ask why Hugo Chavez and Mahmoud Ahmadinejad come to the United States and criticize this country and their president.
+And these guys dare ask why Hugo Chavez and Mahmoud Ahmadinejad come to the United States and criticize this country and their president?

 What the hell have you been doing?